datasciencecampus/pygrams/README.md

 `pygrams` - image tag

+#### To use a pre-built Docker image

+The latest version of pyGrams has been added to [docker.io](docker.io) at [https://hub.docker.com/r/datasciencecampus/pygrams](https://hub.docker.com/r/datasciencecampus/pygrams).
+To use this:

+`docker pull datasciencecampus/pygrams`

+#### To run the Docker image

-Run the built docker image using
+Run the built or pulled docker image using

 `docker run pygrams`

-You will see the same output as when you run `python pygrams.py`

 If you would like to pass parameters when running the program as described in **[User guide](#User-guide)**, append the parameters at the end of `docker run`:

 `docker run pygrams -mn=1 -mx=3`

 Have a look at **[User guide](#User-guide)** for further runtime parameters.

 ### Setup without Docker